garagehive/garagehive.github.io/docs/garagehive-online-documents-previewing-and-publishing-online-documents.md

 [Go back to top](#top)

-### Set the Default Online Document to Require Authorisation
+### Set the Online Document to Require Authorisation by Default
 To always publish the document that require the customer authorisation for the work to be done:
 1. In the top right corner, choose the ![](media/search_icon.png) icon, enter **Online Document Setup**, and select the related link.